PX4/PX4-Devguide/en/setup/dev_env_linux.md

    You may need to acknowledge some prompts as the script progresses.

 Note:
-* ROS is installed with Gazebo7 by default (we have chosen to use the default rather than Gazebo8 to simplify ROS development).
+* ROS is installed with Gazebo7 by default (we have chosen to use the default rather than Gazebo8 or Gazebo9 to simplify ROS development).
 * Your catkin (ROS build system) workspace is created at **~/catkin_ws/**.